mikeysklar/mag-port/README.md

 Espresso is a demanding hobby in many ways.
 I wasn't able to find an off-the-shelf portafilter holder with strong enough magnets so I made the mag-port.

+* Modeled after a 58mm normacore portafilter

+* Used with a Profitec Go Espreso

+* Designed in FreeCAD

 ![Screenshot](pics/magnets.jpeg)

 1.18"D x 0.12"H strong neodynium disc magnets